Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: The effective model

-Second, because we only considered the $U_1$ interaction and the $cf$ hybridization that gives all flavors of $f$-electrons the same $\Delta(\omega)$ (guaranteed by symmetries), the single-impurity model has a U(8) symmetry.
-This U(8) symmetry must be broken when other interaction terms, \eg $J$ in \cref{eq:HI2v}, are taken into account, leading to a multiplet splitting.
-When the energy scale in the RG is smaller than the multiplet splitting, the degeneracy factor $\NN$ should be reduced accordingly, and $D_K$ will be further suppressed.
-(One can see section 17.2 of Ref.~\cite{coleman_introduction_2015} and \cref{app:RG-nu123} for examples of how multiplet splitting suppresses $D_K$.)
+In addition, as we have neglected all the interactions except $U_1$ in the estimation, the single-impurity model has a U(8) symmetry.
+A U(8) breaking must be caused by other interaction terms, \eg $J$ in \cref{eq:HI2v}, and will lead to a multiplet splitting.
+When the energy scale in the RG is smaller than the multiplet splitting, the degeneracy factor $\NN$ should be reduced accordingly, and $D_K$ will be further suppressed \cite{coleman_introduction_2015}.
+Therefore, we conclude that the ground state of MATBG at CNP is a symmetry-breaking state.

-The U(4) LM state at CNP is also supported by various experiments.
+The symmetry-breaking state at CNP is also supported by various experiments.
 In contrast to the Kondo resonance, STM measurements have shown strong suppression of the density of states at the zero energy at CNP \cite{xie_spectroscopic_2019,wong_cascade_2020,nuckolls_strongly_2020,choi_interaction-driven_2021,choi_correlation-driven_2021,oh_evidence_2021,choi_electronic_2019,jiang_charge_2019,kerelsky_maximized_2019}.
 Some transport experiments \cite{lu_superconductors_2019,polshyn_large_2019,stepanov_untying_2020,saito_independent_2020} also exhibit a gap behavior at CNP.
 Although there are also transport experiments showing semimetal behavior, the gaplessness can be explained if there are fluctuations of the local moments from site to site, which is possible due to the Goldstone mode fluctuations \cite{TBG5,khalaf2020soft} and possible inhomogeneity of the sample.